Indonesian film may help revive local martial art

 He and Sagantoro have also made "Merantau," which was popular locally before going to international film festivals.

-A graphic novel version of "The Raid" has been launched to capitalize on its popularity, and a second installment is currently in development.
+A graphic novel version of "The Raid" has been launched to capitalise on its popularity, and a second instalment is currently in development.
 It will showcase Pencak Silat again, but in a bigger and more ambitious scale by taking the story to the streets to "blow up Jakarta," said producer Sagantoro.

 Fans in Indonesia approved of the movie, which was picked up by Sony Pictures after its original release for local theatres.